dreamhead/moco/moco-doc/usage.md

 Moco can be used as standalone to run with configuration and you can download standalone directly:
 [Standalone Moco Runner](https://repo1.maven.org/maven2/com/github/dreamhead/moco-runner/1.2.0/moco-runner-1.2.0-standalone.jar)

-First of all, a JSON configuration file needs to be provided to start Moco.
+First of all, a JSON configuration file is required to start Moco.

 ```json
 [